FBI provides few details after searching Oakland Mayor Sheng Thao's home - UPI.com

 He did not immediately answer phone inquiries about that search.

-Oakland's Public Ethics Commission in 2020 invested Duong and his father David in 2020 over allegations they had made "straw donor" political campaign donations in city elections.
+Oakland's Public Ethics Commission in 2020 indicted Duong and his father David in 2020 over allegations they had made "straw donor" political campaign donations in city elections.

 That's when donors funnel money into campaigns by making it appear the donations are coming from others.